anettrolikova/planett/index.md

 🟪 I do enjoy [Farcaster](https://www.farcaster.xyz/) find me there as @anett

-# Hey, I’m currently exploring new opportunities in the Ecosystem Growth & GTM & DevRel & Events area - [let’s chat](https://x.com/AnettRolikova)!
+### Hey, I’m exploring new opportunities.
+I'm interested in Ecosystem Growth & GTM & DevRel & Events & Chief of Staff roles - let’s chat [DMs open](https://x.com/AnettRolikova)!

 # 🪐 Introduction
 Anett has been connecting people in the Ethereum ecosystem since 2019 with a unique perspective on the Ethereum Community.
 She used to be an Ethereum events organizer, but nowadays, she is leaning more toward project management and developer relations roles, technical writing, and development coordination.
 You can learn more about Anett and her story on this website.
 For more in-depth ideas on the Ethereum Community and how volunteering at crypto conferences can help you get a full-time job at crypto, listen [Episode 19 - Anett Rolikova by WholesomeCrypto](https://youtu.be/Oj_HIbW76TI) podcast.